What is the hybrid work model – the complete guide

-When the lockdowns started and nearly a half of the EU workforce was suddenly switched to the home office, there were questions about when “everything will be back to normal”.
+When the lockdowns started and nearly half of the EU workforce was suddenly switched to the home office, there were questions about when “everything will be back to normal.”
 Now we know – never.
-The world has already changed and hybrid work is one of the key aspects to adopt in the new reality.
+The world has already changed, and hybrid work is one of the key aspects to adopt in the new reality.

-According to the EU data, the first lockdown has been a huge change on the verge of the mass social experiment.
-Starting from March 2020 nearly 40% of all EU-based workforce has switched into remote work.
-To show the scale – before the pandemic started, no more than 15% of all workforce has ever worked remotely.
-Not a single day of a hybrid work from home.
+According to the EU data, the first lockdown has been a massive change on the verge of the mass social experiment.
+Starting from March 2020, nearly 40% of all EU-based workforces have switched to remote work.
+To show the scale before the pandemic started, no more than 15% of the entire workforce had ever worked remotely.
+Not a single day of hybrid work from home.

 When it comes to working from home, only 5.4% of employees were doing so regularly.
 It was a perk rather than a typical way to work, available for specialists and management, not for a typical white-collar worker.